Recently I’ve mentioned in class the Dunning Kruger effect, which the

 areas results invariably offer the same conclusion: incompetente breeds

 self-confidence and over-inflated egos.
-Not surprisingly highly competent
+Not surprisingly, though, highly competent

 abstract is worth the visit.
-It’s a fascinating read.
-Those of you who don’t
+And those of you who don’t

-have the time (or the disposition) to face an academic text might prefer to
+have the time (or the disposition) to face an academic paper might prefer to

 enjoy the video below: